Alegría (2021 film)

-Alegría is a 2021 Spanish film directed by Violeta Salama.
-The cast, led by Cecilia Suárez, also features Laia Manzanares, Sarah Perles, Mara Guil and Leonardo Sbaraglia.
+Alegría is a 2021 Spanish comedy-drama directed by Violeta Salama.
+The cast stars Cecilia Suárez as the title character, also featuring Laia Manzanares, Sarah Perles, Mara Guil and Leonardo Sbaraglia.

 Premise

 The film—presented as a "feelgood movie"— is set in Melilla, exploring the blend of cultures in the city, including identity, religious and family issues.
 After some time installed in the city, Alegría rediscovers her Jewish roots in the wake of the wedding of her niece Yael.

 Cast

 Production

-Alegría was produced by La Claqueta and Powehi Films alongside La Cruda Realidad, Alegría La Película AIE and 9AM Media Lab, with the participation of RTVE and support from the ICAA, the department of Culture of the Junta de Andalucía, and the department of Culture and Equality of the autonomous city of Melilla.
+Alegría was produced by La Claqueta and Powehi Films alongside La Cruda Realidad, Alegría La Película AIE and 9 AM Media Lab, with the participation of RTVE and support from the ICAA, the department of Culture of the Junta de Andalucía, and the department of Culture and Equality of the autonomous city of Melilla.
 The film had a €2.4 million budget.
 Filming began in February 2021 and wrapped in March 2021.
 Besides Melilla, shooting locations included Seville and other places in Andalusia.
 The film was written by the director Violeta Salama alongside Isa Sánchez.
 Pau Esteve Birba took over the cinematography.